More Than Just Attention: Improving Cross-Modal Attentions with Contrastive Constraints for Image-Text Matching: Methodology

 \subsection{Contrastive Content Re-sourcing}

-A property of a well-learned attention model is that, given a query fragment, it will assign large attention weights to key fragments that are relevant to the query fragment, and output small attention weights to irrelevant key fragments.
-The main idea of CCR is to explicitly constrain attention models to learn this property in a contrastive learning manner, as shown in Figure \ref{fig:fig_2} (b).
+A desired property of a well-learned cross-modal attention model is that, for a query fragment, the attention model should assign large attention weights to the key fragments that are relevant to the query fragment, and assign small attention weights to the key fragments that are irrelevant to the query fragment.
+The Contrastive Content Re-sourcing (CCR) constrain is proposed to explicitly guide attention models to learn this property.
+It enforces a query fragment to be more relevant to its attended information than to its reversed attention information.
+For example, as shown in Figure~\ref{fig:fig_2} (b), the query ``dog" is required to be more relevant to its attended information than to the reversed attended information which contains the person and trees.